-Numerical values of system characteristics in time domain¶
+Numerical values of system characteristics in the time domain

 This example shows how to obtain numerical values of step response characteristics such as rise time, steady-state time, and overshoot using stepinfo